1. Over Focus on Timelines Rather Than Quality

 Another great alternative is up-skilling existing employees to leverage their organisational knowledge alongside the new digital solution.
 The bonus is we are in a digital world, and this will also help retain staff by stimulating their minds with a fresh challenge.

-6. Micromanagement of digital project teams
+6. Micromanagement of Digital Project Teams

 Micromanagement is sometimes essential if you're a digital project manager - it isn't easy taking a hands-off approach when you want your team to be efficient and precise.
 But sometimes, micromanagement can become an obstacle in your team's way.
-It’s common for many digital projects to be implemented with a 3rd party, and your team is typically already managing someone else.
+It’s common for many digital projects to be implemented with a third party, and your team is typically already managing someone else.
 Micromanaging is often an inefficient way of managing digital projects.

 Rather than focusing on micromanagement of tasks, transparency through reporting and documentation should be the focus.
 Digital moves too quickly, and is much too fluid, making a micromanaged digital project an exhausting route.
 These days, most projects are delivered in an agile manner instead.

-7. Lack of trusted expert help
+7. Lack of Trusted Expert Help

 Digital transformation can be challenging.
 One costly mistake you can make is to think you can do everything on your own and fill all the roles internally.
 It’s more beneficial to have a subject matter expert to ask questions, that in turn allows you to make an informed decision.
 It’s also important to have access to resources that can work around and compliment your own.